avoss/ankijazz/README.md

 KeySignature strict:
 - Modes use signature of parent scale
-- HM and MM use signature of Aeolean
+- HM and MM use signature of parallel Aeolean
 - result contains double bb and ##, enharmonic roots

 KeySignature simplified:
-- same as above
-- in case of bb/## use inverse accidental and limit signature to 6 accidentals
-- enharmonic root is replaced with accidental applied (e.g. E# is replaced with F) TODO: all or just root?
+- MM uses signature of parallel Dorian

 ## TODO
 - migrate to junit 5